handlll-standard/meta/readme.md

-# MoonRating Standard Repository
+# MoonRating Meta Standards Repository

-This repository is for building and maintaining Moonrating global standard.
+This repository is for building and maintaining Moonrating global meta standards.

 ```text
 .